ElectroTechnique/electrotechnique.github.io/README.md

 ![](T41PCB.jpg)

 # <a name="news"></a> Latest News
 **24th October 2020** - I've received more than one email from people wanting full BOMs of everything.
 The full BOM is in the Build Guide.
 I've made a Mouser BOM available if you want to buy most of the components there.
 It doesn't include nuts and bolts, because they don't really stock suitable ones.
 TSynth is a low cost DIY synth rather than paint-by-numbers and get a Rembrandt reproduction (or Korg, Roland, Oberheim... in this case.)
-Also there have been requests for ready-built synths.
-You want something ready-built, you will find manufacturers with plenty to choose from, probably for a similar price.
+It's your synth!
+You built it!

 **8th October 2020** - More stock is coming and will be available next week.
 Still not enough but I will have some resellers offering kits, that I'll link to soon.